vikoverofc/SwimHubROBLOX2.0/README.md

 3. *If you're still having issues, dm one of the staff member.*

 # what games does swimhub work on?
-*you can find what swimhub works on [here](https://github.com/vikoverofc/SwimHubROBLOX2.0/blob/main/Games%20Supported.md)*
+*You can find what swimhub works on [here](https://github.com/vikoverofc/SwimHubROBLOX2.0/blob/main/Games%20Supported.md)*

+# The main repository of the script
+*You can find it [here](https://github.com/SWIMHUBISWIMMING/-)*